qcif/server-monitor-agent/README.md

 Gather information about the instance and report the result via exit code and json-formatted output.

+This command is intended to be called by consul checks.

 ### Notify

 Send a message to an alerting service.
 One message contains details about one service.

+This command is intended to be triggered by consul watch.